NetLogo/NetLogo-Libraries/README.md

 If you are simply uploading a new version (and not an entirely new extension), the only things that you usually need to change in `libraries.conf` are the extension's `version` field and its `downloadURL`.
 And, of course, you still need to also include the new `.zip` file (as mentioned in (1)).

+## Platforms

+NetLogo supports Windows, macOS, and Linux operating systems and we prefer all extensions in the library support those platforms as well.
+If you have libraries or components that cannot work one or two of the operating systems, you can still self-host your extension and distribute it the old fashioned way, by directing users extract the extension alongside a model or into the `extensions` folder under NetLogo.

 ## Email submission

 If you do not want to use a pull request to add your extension to the library or to have it updated, you can instead email the CCL developer team at feedback@ccl.northwestern.edu.
 You'll need to provide the same information as in the pull request along with the file package, but we'll take care of getting the repository updated.